 Where do the Food Police Come From?

-It’s important to remember that more often or not, when the food police rear its ugly head through a family member or a friend, it’s more often than not because they truly care about you.
+It’s important to remember that more often or not, when the food police rear its ugly head through a family member or a friend, it’s more often than not because they truly care about you, they just have a distorted thinking about food.

 They are likely bringing up the topic because they want you to be your healthiest, happiest self.
 Not because they want to hurt you.